dotnet/designs/accepted/2020/diagnostics/activity-improvements-2.md

 ## ActivityTagsCollection

 OT has the concept of [Attributes](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/api.md#set-attributes) which is a list of key-value pairs mapping a string to some value.
 The value can be numeric, bool, string types.
 Also, the value can be an array of one of these basic types.

 > ```json
 >         'x-forwarded-for': 'foo.bar'
 >         'timeout': 5
 > ```

-The attributes can be nested too.
-There is opened [OT spec PR](https://github.com/open-telemetry/opentelemetry-specification/pull/596) for supporting this scenario.
+There is OT proposal tracked by the [PR](https://github.com/open-telemetry/opentelemetry-specification/pull/596) to support the nested attributes.
+If this get accepted in OT, it will be easy to support it using ActivityTagsCollection.

 > ```json
 > 'http': {